romashouckfamily/lab/lecture/day2_problemSolving.md

 	* "I hypothesize that this is not working because there is something wrong with my syntax `{`.
 I'll go check there first."

 3. Check for simple solutions.
 Javascript is particular about how code is written.
 Here are some simple things to confirm:
+	* Are you writing Javascript or another language you know?
+	* Are you using the correct program?
+Sublime is your text editor, Terminal is your command line, and Firefox is your web browser.
 	* Have you correctly opened and closed all parentheses, curly braces, and brackets? `(), {}, []` must have their corresponding pair.
 Use proper indentations to make this easy to see.
 	* Have you used quotation marks correctly?
 Double quotations must pair with other double quotations, and the same is true of single quotations and backticks.
 	* Have you named everything correctly, or do you have typos?
 If you name a variable `myFriend`, you must later refer to it as `myFriend`.
 NOT `myfriend` or `my Friend`.